ssleroy/tropical-width/README.md

 - You will need a large amount of scratch space for the data downloads, around 900 GB.
-Be certain to use attached storage if you do not have sufficient disk space otherwise.
+Be certain to use attached storage if you do not have sufficient disk space.
 The root path for the project data should be put into the environment variable **DATAROOT** to make the rest of this work go easily.